jgally/ST558_Project_3/College_Graduate.md

 and models the log odds of success.
 The log odds of success is the probability that the success (or 1 response) will occur.
-In this scenario it feels wrong to call prediabetes a success; however, we will satistically still consider 1 “Prediabetes” to be the success.
+In this scenario it feels wrong to call prediabetes a success; however, we will statistically still consider 1 “Prediabetes” to be the success.

 ## Fit 3 candidate logistic regression models and choose the best